 This will likely be the most costly aspect of your basement garden, as the amount of lights you need will also depend on the size of your space.
 But with proper research, you should be able to get the most out of your investment.

-When you feel your setup is warm and ventilated, you can begin purchasing the plants you’ve planned for and pot them in containers and soil that have good drainage.
+When you feel that your setup is warm and ventilated, you can begin purchasing the plants you’ve planned for and pot them in containers and soil that have good drainage.
 Ideally, you’ll have planned your lighting around the plants you want to grow, so it should be easy to pick them out and get them ready to put in your basement garden.

-What plants are best for beginners?
+Which plants are best for beginners?

-If you’re new to basement gardening (or indoor gardening, in general), you may want to start with easier vegetables like leafy greens, lettuces, herbs, and radishes.
-Be sure to get the dwarf varieties, as you won’t have too much space and may not be able to accommodate fully-grown standard varieties.
+If you’re new to basement gardening (or indoor gardening, in general), you may want to start with easier vegetables like leafy greens, herbs, and radishes.
+Be sure to get the dwarf varieties, as you won’t have too much space and may not be able to accommodate full-grown standard varieties.
 These plants can endure cooler temperatures and limited light, so they’re especially nice if you aren’t sure your basement greenhouse is warm enough to grow plants like tomatoes or peppers yet.

 - Swiss chard

-- bush beans
+- Bush beans

 One season’s basement garden may not necessarily be another season’s basement garden.
 It’s important to monitor the environment and adjust as needed, but be careful not to make drastic changes to avoid shocking your plants.
 Basement gardens can be viable greenhouse environments as long as you do everything you can to meet the needs of your plants.
 Keep in mind that there will be a fair amount of upkeep involved throughout the season.
-You’ll want to regularly check for pests, sweep up any fallen leaves, and repot as necessary.
+You’ll want to regularly check for pests, sweep up any fallen leaves, and repot plants as necessary.